Account takeover solutions and prevention strategies: A guide

 Why is account takeover protection important?

-How can businesses protect against account takeover?
+How can businesses protect against account takeover fraud?

 Implementing rate limiting on login attempts restricts the number of guesses an attacker can make within a given timeframe, significantly reducing the effectiveness of brute force attacks to crack passwords.
 This security measure deters attackers by increasing the time and effort required to breach accounts, protecting user accounts from being compromised.

 Advanced authentication methods, such as multi-factor authentication (MFA), security tokens, and app-based authentication, introduce an additional layer of security by requiring users to provide two or more verification factors to gain access.
-This significantly reduces the risk of account takeovers, even if a password is compromised, by ensuring only the legitimate user can authenticate through something they know, have, or are.

 Sandboxing